MicrosoftDocs/Viva/Viva/connections/edit-viva-home.md

 ## Customize the banner image

 Change the banner image in the header and set the focal point for the image.
-The banner image only displays in the desktop app.
+The banner image and focal point can only be set on the desktop app.

+> [!NOTE]
+> - The greeting is automatically generated and cannot be customized.
+> - Depending on your organization’s license type, you may see additional dynamic information displayed in the banner.
+> - The Microsoft Viva icons and labels displayed below the greeting are automatically displayed based on the license that’s detected and cannot be customized.
+>  -  The banner image and focal point will resize when viewed via the tablet and mobile app.

 1. Start by selecting **Edit** and then select **Change image**.
 2. Select the image you’d like to use and then select **Reposition**.
 3. Once you are satisfied with the focal point, select **Set focal point** and then **Save**.
 There is no draft state for the banner image.
 It will be displayed for all users when you select Save.

-> [!NOTE]
-> - The greeting is automatically generated and cannot be customed.
-> - Depending on your organization’s license type, you may see additional dynamic information displayed in the banner.
-> - The Microsoft Viva icons and labels displayed below the greeting are automatically displayed based on the license that’s detected and cannot be customed.

 ## Customize the dashboard